 Once a customer has identified and defined their need or opportunity, they have reached the consideration stage.
-This is where the consumer is delving deepest into their research of your products or services (and your competitors' too).
-Ensuring that your company's offerings stand out is the key to success in the consideration stage.
+This is where the consumer is delving deep into their research on your products, services, solutions, & alternatives (including your competitors').
+Ensuring that your value proposition & solution stands out is the key to success in the consideration stage.

 Think through the following questions:

-- What types of solutions do consumers investigate?
+- What types of solutions are available to solve your customer problems?